 - Please come alone if possible in order to keep the number of people in the building to a minimum

-- Your temperature will be taken with a touchless thermometer at the door and we will ask additional questions about your health and contacts prior to checking in
+- Your temperature will be taken with a touchless thermometer and we will ask additional questions about your health and contacts prior to checking in

 - Please use our hand sanitiser or wash your hands before entering further into the surgery, touching surfaces or sitting down

 - Plexiglas shields have been installed at the reception counter for added safety against droplet spread

 - We have reduced the seat numbers and the seats have been spaced further apart in order to provide appropriate social distancing.

 - We may set a limit on the number of people that can be present in the waiting room

 - After checking in, if you have a mobile phone, there is the option for you to wait in your car or outside of the building.
-Please let the reception staff know if this is something you are happy to do.
+Please let the reception staff know if this is something you wish to do.

 - If you have one available, please wear a mask to the consultation to minimise droplet spread.
 (Here are tips from the WHO on how to wear a mask safely).
 If you don’t have a mask, something “makeshift” such as a cloth to cover your mouth during the consultation will be acceptable.
 Here is a link on how you can make your own mask